eu-digital-identity-wallet/eudi-lib-jvm-sdjwt-kt/README.md

 - `Valid`: Contains the recreated credential and disclosures per claim path
 - `Invalid`: Contains a list of specific violations (missing claims, wrong types, etc.)

+### Token Status List

+When constructing an `SdJwtVcVerifier`, a Verifier can provide a `CheckWithTokenStatusList` implementation to check the Status of an SD-JWT VC from a Token Status List.

+If an SD-JWT VC contains a `status` claim, with a Token Status List Reference (`status_list` claim), the library will attempt to check the Status in the Token Status List using the provided `CheckWithTokenStatusList` implementation, and ensure that the Status is valid.

+In case Status is non-valid, the SD-JWT VC is rejected, and an error is raised.

 ## How to contribute